mingchunNTU/Cake_Filterability_Simulator/README.md

 # Introduction
-Filtration Simulator is a program that generates the cake structure with specified crystal size distribution using discrete element method
+Cake Filterability Simulator is a project that estimates the filter cake resistance with specified crystal size distribution using discrete element method and Kozeny-Carman equation.

 # File Structure
 There're three directories in the project.